 “I don’t think a zero suicide rate is achievable, and I’m not even sure if that is a useful focus for public health campaigning,” he explains.

 Peter feels it’s very difficult to identify the people you should be most concerned about, plus ‘there’s not a lot we can actually do to influence the choices that people make’.
-This is especially the case when they’re suffering from reactive depression, a state-driven by circumstances, be it socioeconomic struggles, mental or physical illness.
+This is especially the case when they’re suffering with reactive depression, a state driven by circumstances, be it socioeconomic struggles, mental or physical illness

-“The only thing you can do is try to help them change their life around them.
+“The only thing you can do is try to help them change the life around them.
 Or at least support them in developing skills to cope and adapt.
-Both of these things are easy to say but deeply difficult to do as these are social, rather than medical problems.
+Both of these things are easy to say, but deeply difficult to do as these are social, rather than medical problems.
 But we have to keep working at it.”

 What to do if you’re worried a patient might be a suicide risk

 Practically speaking, the options available to help a patient you’re worried about centre around ensuring they have a safety net around them, and this often takes the form of a hospital admission.